 - Euphemia MacLean: daughter of Lord Cliftonhall, with whom she conspired to kill her godfather

 Geillis was eventually strangled and her body burnt.

 The North Berwick Witch Trials ‘Reveal’ a Plot Against the King

-The North Berwick Witch Trials uncovered a massive plot against the king, whereby a coven of some two hundred witches traveled to St Andrews Auld Kirkin in North Berwick, to meet by night.
-Their meetings were presided over by none other than the Devil himself, for apparently James VI was the Devil’s greatest enemy in all the world.
+The North Berwick Witch Trials uncovered a massive plot against the king, whereby a coven of some two hundred witches travelled to St Andrew’s Auld Kirk in in North Berwick, to meet by night.
+Their meetings were presided over by none other than the Devil himself, for apparently, James VI was the Devil’s greatest enemy in all the world.

 The witches allegedly began their plot with the use of weather magic, first to stall Anne’s departure and then to disrupt James’ return.
 Gellies confessed to meeting a Danish witch to concoct their plot.

 So fantastical were the confessions that King James did not initially believe them.
 However, that was about to change.